wildfish/django-gdpr-assist/docs/upgrading.rst

   which shouldn't be anonymised. (#15, #17)
 * Add bulk anonymisation operations to improve efficiency of large anonymisations

+Changes:

+* This version removes Django 1.8 support

 Bugfixes:

 * Fix support for third party models by removing the ``anonymised`` field (#5, #13)
 * Fix duplicate migrations (#6, #12)
 * Fix documentation for post_anonymise (#8, #14)

-Other:

-* This version removes Django 1.8 support
+Internal:

+* Code style updated to use black and isort

 1.1.0, 2020-03-20